invoke-ai/invoke-training/docs/tutorials/stable_diffusion/robocats_finetune_sdxl.md

 Full documentation of all of the configuration options is here: [Finetune SDXL Config](../../reference/config/pipelines/sdxl_finetune.md)

+!!! note "`save_checkpoint_format`"
     Note the `save_checkpoint_format` setting, as it is unique to full finetune training.
 For this tutorial, we have set `save_checkpoint_format: trained_only_diffusers`.
 This means that only the UNet model will be saved at each checkpoint, and it will be saved in diffusers format.
 This setting conserves disk space by not redundantly saving the non-trained weights.
 Before these UNet checkpoints can be used, they must either be merged into a full model, or extracted into a LoRA.
 Instructions for this follow later in this tutorial.
 A full explanation of the `save_checkpoint_format` options can be found here:  [save_checkpoint_format][invoke_training.pipelines.stable_diffusion_xl.finetune.config.SdxlFinetuneConfig.save_checkpoint_format].

 ## 3 - Start Training